pirate/wireguard-docs/README.md

 No other certificates or preshared keys are needed beyond the public/private keys for each node.

-Key generation, distribution, and revokation can be handled in larger deployments using a separate service like Ansible or Kubernetes Secrets.
+Key generation, distribution, and revocation can be handled in larger deployments using a separate service like Ansible or Kubernetes Secrets.

 Some services that help with key distribution and deployment: